Tails86/MouseWigglerPico/README.md

 This project depends on CircuitPython.
 Load CircuitPython downloaded at the following link onto your Pico. https://circuitpython.org/board/raspberry_pi_pico/

-I tested using version 7.1.1.
+I tested this using version 7.1.1.

 ## Loading MouseWigglerPico